 In such situations, as set out in the definition above, there should be affiliation (according to the provisions of the Romanian Tax Code) between the two companies – i.e. the one who initiates the award program and the one whose employees or directors receive the right to participate in the program.

 In such a share plan the employee usually does not take possession of the securities immediately upon enrollment, but only after a certain period, as established in the plan policy.
 This period is usually called the vesting period.
-This is the period between the time when the employee is granted the right to purchase or receive the shares free of charge, and the date on which he can actually acquire them (and thus take possession of them).
+This is the period between the time when the employee is granted the right to purchase or receive the shares free of charge (or at a discount), and the date on which he can actually acquire them (and thus take possession of them).

 Thus, as established in the Romanian Tax Code (as per the above definition), this period must be at least 1 year (12 months) long.

 We were explaining at the beginning of the article how such a share plan can benefit from a preferential tax treatment at the level of the employee and of the employer.
-Therefore, we will further detail what this tax advantage is, and how transactions carried out as part of a share plan that meets the conditions applied through the above explained definition are taxed.
+Therefore, we will further detail what this tax advantage is, and how transactions carried out as part of such a share plan are taxed.

 According to the provisions of the Romanian Tax Code (art.
 76, paragraph (4) letter r)), the benefit received as part of a stock option plan are not taxable as salary for the purpose of income tax, neither when granting the right to participate, nor at the moment of exercising that right (to acquire the shares).